 Risk of receiving Wrong Goods for the Buyer

-In a sight letter of credit the buyer pays before receiving the goods, thereby he is exposed to the risk of receiving the wrong goods.
-There are many possibilities such as the seller may send the wrong goods, or the quality is not as per the requirement.
-In extreme cases, the seller may be a fraud and ship a box of rocks to the buyer and disappears with the money.
+In a sight letter of credit, the buyer pays before receiving the goods.
+Thereby, he is exposed to the risk of receiving the wrong goods.
+There are many possibilities, such as the seller may send the wrong goods, or the quality is not as per the requirement.
+In extreme cases, the seller may be a fraud and ship a box of rocks to the buyer and disappear with the money.

 Less Credit Period for the Buyer

-In a sight letter of credit the buyer is not taking any credit period to pay the buyer, as a result, he also forgoes the interest rate.
+In a sight letter of credit, the buyer is not taking any credit period to pay the buyer.
+As a result, he also forgoes the interest rate.
 This is a cost disadvantage to the seller.
-He also has to take extra effort to manage his working capital cycle.
+He also has to make extra effort to manage his working capital cycle.